guofengzhang/ENFT/README.md

 ##3.
 Installation & usage

 The project is built by VS2010.
+Since GPU implementation is written with GLSL, it is recoomended to use Geforece GTX 560 or above disaplay card.
 All the dependent libraries must be built and linked.
 We also provide the x64 libraries built by VS2010 in `lib/`.

 The entry to the program is in `ENFT/ENFT.cpp`.
 Here is an example: